Modular functoriality in the Local Langlands Correspondence: Parity sheaf theory on -adic affine Grassmannians

 \begin{remark}[Stability under six operations] As a consequence of {\cite[Corollary VI.6.6]{FS}}, the category $\DSY{G}{\Lambda}$ is stable under the operations of Verdier duality, $- \dotimes_\Lambda -$, $\cRHom_\Lambda(-, -)$, $i_! i^*, \rR i_* i^*, i_! i^!, \rR i_* i^!$ where $i = i_\mu$ is the inclusion of any stratum.
 (The analogous statement does \emph{not} hold in the ``multiple legs'' situation, unless the map from $S$ factors through the locus where the legs are disjoint.)

 \end{remark}

-Recall that an additive category is called \emph{Krull-Schmidt} if each object is a finite direct sum of indecomposable objects with local endomorphism rings (hence an object is indecomposable if and only if its endomorphism ring is local).
-We will show that $\Dula{G}{\Lambda}{1}$ is Krull-Schmidt.
+Recall that an additive category is called \emph{Krull-Schmidt} if each object is a finite direct sum of indecomposable objects with local endomorphism rings (in particular, this implies that an object is indecomposable if and only if its endomorphism ring is local).
+We will show that $\Dula{G}{\Lambda}{1}$ is Krull-Schmidt when $S = \Spa(C,C^+)$ is a geometric point.